 - May not be effective in relieving symptoms

 - May not provide enough support so patient may end up with custom devices anyway

 - Shape may not suit foot

 - Not covered by private health insurance

-In our Practice we choose both custom orthotics and the non-custom devices depending on the patients requirements, age and circumstances.
+In our podiatry practice we choose both custom orthotics and the non-custom devices depending on the patient’s requirements, age and circumstances.
 Patients are assessed and the most appropriate course of action is recommended.